Sunday, November 24, 2013

 Cruel, heartless, selfish, bastards.
 All of us.
 Me the worst with my crushed ego, expectations that people act like I think they should act, or owe me for things I did for them.

 THESE ARE PEOPLE I’ve known - and whose friendships I cherished - all my life.

 The phone didn’t even ring Christmas.

 And I’m complaining.
 The guy who KILLED HIS CAT two years ago to try to hold on to his job.

 One friend shows COMPASSION.
 He takes me out to dinner once a month, and doesn’t talk about how great his life is.
 We just talk politics or football and he pays the bill.
 When I get a job he says I can pay.
 Does he know HOW GRATEFUL I am for that expression of caring?
 My cousin sent me a copy of Windows 8 for Christmas.
-Another expression that softens my hollowed-out heart a little.
+Another expression that softens my granite heart a little.
 He knows us unemployed IT guys can’t keep our skills up sitting at home with last year’s software - so this gift was well thought out and means a lot.
 I still got a house full of old computers and still enjoy tailing firewall logs.